 Every pregnant woman is at risk of developing gestational diabetes, so it is recommended that all pregnant women are screened using a glucose tolerance blood test at 24-28 weeks’ gestation.

-There are some women who are at a much higher risk and should be screened before becoming pregnant, at 12 weeks’ gestation and again at 24-28 weeks if not previously diagnosed.
+These women who are at a much higher risk, should be screened before becoming pregnant, at 12 weeks’ gestation and again at 24-28 weeks if not previously diagnosed.